Four-Country Ride

 Crouched: Paul Lewandowsky

-Moselle River from German side
+Moselle River from the German side

 Newly AUTOGRAPHED phone case (by Jens Voigt)

-As for me, I pushed through and maybe I shouldn’t have.
+As for me, I pushed through, and maybe I shouldn’t have.
 But I had to, no?
-I was fearful all day that Fränk would say “you’re holding us back,” and secretly wished he did, but he never came my way.
+I was fearful all day that Fränk would say “You’re holding us back,” and secretly wished he did, but he never came my way.
 Jens only passed me going up one climb because he was ahead of me on all the others.
-As crappy as I felt, I never was last on a climb or even second to last.
+As crappy as I felt, I was never last on a climb or even second to last.

 Frank’s bike